chharvey/counterpoint/docs/spec/notation.md

 #### Assert
 Steps that begin with “*Assert:* …” are informative and are meant only to provide clarification to the reader.
 These steps explicitly indicate that a conditon is true when it would otherwise only be implicit.
+Making an assertion only provides information to the reader and does not add any functionality.
+If the intent is to exit abruptly, then a comination of *If* and *Throw* steps should be used.

+#### Note
+Steps that begin with “*Note:* …” are informative notes to the reader.
+They have no effect on the algorithm.

 #### Perform
 Steps that begin with “*Perform:* …” invoke another algorithm expect it to be performed.